chiragHimself/Inflera-assignment/README.md

 ---

-## 🙌 Acknowledgements

-Thanks to [Inflera](https://inflera.com) for this exciting opportunity to build a real-world AI-powered agentic system using cutting-edge technologies in NLP, retrieval, and conversational AI.
+## 🙌 This is a submission for Inflera's assignment - created by chirag.

 ---